therealOri/Genter/README.md

 <br />
 <br />

-# ToDo
+# ToDo/To-Add
 - [] Change how the databse is locked and unlocked.
 Maybe using gpg/pgp.
 (RSA encryption)? idk yet.
-- [] Add a new table in the database and new feature for just normal/unrelated notes that you'd write down on a notepad.
+- [x] Add a new table in the database and new feature for just normal/unrelated notes that you'd write down on a notepad.
 __ __

 <br />